Uttaraa1408/Edubridge/Projects/Cookie Sales Analysis/README.md

 Date: Date

-In Analysis is done using Python.
+The Analysis is done using Python.